Glavo/japp/README.md

   and the Java runtime can no longer be shared between multiple Java programs.

-  For end users, the countless chromium on the disk has already troubled many people, and jlink has added countless Java standard libraries/JVMs to their disks.
+  For end users, the countless chromium on the disk has already troubled many people, and jlink has brings countless Java standard libraries/JVMs to their disks.

   For servers, the Java runtime environment does not need to change often.
   Traditionally, the Java runtime environment can be installed on the system, or in a base image.